Many Magazines 1: Archetype (Vol.2)

 If you ever wanted to take a photograph of the night sky this might be the section for you.
 To be fair I don't really know if all of the advice apllies to places outside Japan but I'm pretty sure that one can rent all the equipment elsewhere.

 Authored by Machikadonokoi, whose art we saw on the cover, the pages that follow are about the very thing that give this section its title.
-Giving the reader an instruction on how to photograph the night sky with proper equipment without losing all of their money doing so, peppered in are some cute illustrations made by the author themself.
+Giving the reader an instruction on how to photograph the night sky with proper equipment without losing all of their money doing so based on the author's personal experience.
+Peppered in are some cute illustrations that accompany the text.

 The world of self made tapes